MattHaugen/my-retail/README.md

 ## CI/CD Diagram

 This diagram makes the following assumptions about the environment
-* App is run in a Kubernetes environment
+* App is run in a Kubernetes environment via Docker container
-* App contains a `Dockerfile`
+* Drone provides the continuous delivery platform

 ![alt text](CICD.jpg "CI/CD Diagram")